Jessica Horton

 Professor Jessica L. Horton is a scholar of modern and contemporary Native North American art.
 Her research and teaching center Indigenous artists in a global story of modernity, following the transcultural movement of people, art, and ideas.
 Professor Horton has published widely on the relationships connecting Indigenous knowledge, creative practice, and theories of ecology, diplomacy, and globalization.
 She encourages hands-on collaboration in her classes, such as working with students and Indigenous communities to curate exhibitions of Native American art on campus.

 Professor Horton's first book, Art for an Undivided Earth: The American Indian Movement Generation (2017) illuminates the impact of Indigenous struggles for land and life on artists working internationally since the 1970s.
 Her second book, Earth Diplomacy: Indigenous American Art, Ecological Crisis, and the Cold War (2024), examines how artists revitalized longstanding Indigenous cultures of diplomacy to place the earth at the center of our broken system of international relations.
-Professor Horton is currently working on a new project, Fire Oppression: Burning and Weaving in Indigenous California, in conversation with Native weavers and fire managers across the state of California.
+Professor Horton is currently leading Pomo Baskets, Woven Futures, a multi-year collaboration that includes an exhibition at the University of Delaware (2027) and born-digital publication, as well as a book project about basket weaving and fire ecologies across the state of California.

 Selected Publications